Views: 8430 (Data available since 06.02.2017)

 - Then, it is necessary to accept the disabling of SElinux (if SElinux is enabled in the system) and reboot the system via

-- After SElinux is disabled, the installation of BitrixEnv can be initiated again by the command:
+- After SElinux is disabled, execute the following Percona update command:

 - When entering the server with root login you will be prompted to change Bitrix user password: